 The fun at the Arizona Snowbowl doesn’t end when the snow melts.
 Hike the park’s trails, and ride the gondola to witness stunning sunsets, where the thinner air at the high altitude magnifies the spectacular hues.
 Enjoy dinner at Agassiz Restaurant & Bar with views of the Grand Canyon in the distance.

 Historic Downtown Flagstaff

-Historic Downtown Flagstaff is the perfect place for a relaxed afternoon in the city center.
+Historic Downtown Flagstaff is the perfect place for a relaxed afternoon in the city center of one of the most beautiful mountain towns in Arizona.
 From local boutiques to cozy coffee shops, and historic buildings around every corner, you could spend hours strolling around the area, finding hidden gems.

 Learn about Flagstaff’s railroad heritage at the Visitor Center.
 Peek through the railroad station-themed souvenirs and displays, or speak with a docent for tips about the area.
 Stroll down San Francisco Street, passing brick buildings and quaint storefronts.
 Stop by Old Barrel Tea Company for a tasting of special blends like Apple Empanada or Peppermint Lemongrass.

 Peek into Victorian Moon Antiques or Crystal Magic for some New Age goodies.
 Meander into Heritage Square, following the smells of fresh pastries to Mozelle’s Bakery.
 Grab an almond croissant and a fresh coffee, and enjoy them in the square.
 In the summer, munch on your treats to the sounds of live music on the square around you.

 The Sunset Crater National Monument isn’t your typical mountain hike, getting you up close and personal with a real volcano.
 Dedicate an hour and a half to drive to the site of a volcano eruption from 900 years ago at this national park.